6 Best Practices For Efficient PEP Screening

 What AML Measures Are Enforced By FINMA?

-This highlights that financial institutions must stay vigilant about their PEP clients and to comply with the latest AML regulations must adopt efficient PEP screening solutions to detect the associated risks with them.
+This highlights that financial institutions must stay vigilant about their PEP clients and, to comply with the latest AML regulations, must adopt efficient PEP screening solutions to detect the associated risks with them.

-PEP Screening and Categorization
+Understanding PEP Screening and Risk Classification

 When conducting PEP screening, it is essential to pinpoint politically exposed individuals, as well as their relatives and close associates (RCAs).
 Additionally, it’s important to note that not all PEPs carry the same level of risk, as there are distinctions within the PEP category itself.